 Late on New Year’s Eve 1918, HMY Iolaire set sail from Kyle of Lochalsh in north-west Scotland, carrying nearly 300 seamen home to the Isle of Lewis after the war.
 But in the early hours of New Year’s Day 1919, the ship sank at the entrance to Stornoway Harbour: 201 servicemen perished in one of the most devastating maritime disasters in modern British history.

-Sàl and An Treas Suaile will both be premiered in Stornoway before forming a focal point of the island’s centennial commemorations on 31 December 2018.
+Sàl and An Treas Suaile both premiered in Stornoway before forming a focal point of the island’s centennial commemorations on 31 December 2018.

 Co-commissioned by 14-18 NOW and An Lanntair